YuzhouPeng/unet-tensorrt/README.md

 ```

 # efficiency
-the speed of tensorRT engine is much faster
+the speed of tensorRT engine is much faster（testing on 2080TI）

  pytorch | TensorRT FP32 | TensorRT FP16
  ---- | ----- | ------